 Soaking lentils and quinoa for a few hours is required for a perfect idli batter consistency.
 Here are two ways you can soak the lentils.

-CLASSIC SOAKING – Rinse the lentils thoroughly, and discard any stones or debris.
+Traditional Method: Rinse the lentils thoroughly, and discard any stones or debris.
 Soak in double the amount of water for a minimum of 4 hours.
-Soak one cup of lentils and 2 cups of water, and make sure there is enough water for the lentils to re-hydrate.
+Soak one cup of lentils and 2 cups of water, and make sure there is enough water for the lentils to rehydrate.

 Rinse the quinoa underwater for a few minutes.
 Rinsing the quinoa removes its natural coating, known as saponin.
 It makes quinoa taste less bitter.
 After, the quinoa is rinsed thoroughly soak the quinoa in 2 cups of water for 4 hours.

-QUICK SOAKING – I find this method very helpful.
-Here's how I make idli batter:
+Quick Method: – I find this method very helpful.
+Here's how to quick soak:

 Bring a pot of water to a boil.
 Remove the pot from the heat.
 Add lentils and cover the pot.
 Let it sit in hot water for two hours.
 After two hours, the lentils will be ready for idli batter.